timzuntar/PhoreMic/README.md

 - beam waist diameter / numerical aperture
 - detector efficiency and resolution

 Currently, running the code simply results in the simulation of a single image frame either for simple fluorescence microscopy or a side-by-side comparison with STED illumination enabled.
-All molecules are assumed to be distributed in the focal plane by default, and molecular density is interpreted as surface density by the function *generate_fluorophore_field*; passing *volume=True* to it generates a 3D distribution, with the density interpreted as ordinary 3D density.
-The lateral and axial limits of the distribution are defined as the laser beam waist width times *latmultiplier*/*axmultiplier*.
+By default, all molecules are assumed to be distributed in the focal plane, and molecular density is interpreted as surface density by the function *generate_fluorophore_field*; passing *volume=True* to it generates a 3D distribution, with the density interpreted as ordinary 3D density.
+The lateral and axial limits of the generated field are defined as the laser beam waist width times *latmultiplier*/*axmultiplier*.
+The preset value should provide a decent tradeoff between accuracy and speed.

-"Image" in the above sense refers to the detected image of a single illuminated point, the size of which is bounded by the beam focusing and pixel size (aberrations are neither implemented nor planned).
-To simulate imaging of a sample area, a nonuniform fluorophore distribution needs to be imaged at a number of points (this is planned).
+"Image" in the above sense refers to the detected PSF of a single illuminated point as computed by *calculate_single_image*, the size of which is bounded by the beam focusing and pixel size (aberrations are not taken into account).
+To simulate imaging of an entire sample area, a nonuniform fluorophore distribution needs to be imaged at a large number of focal points (planned functionality).

 ### Workflow

-When you specify the desired type and density of fluorophores, the code loads the relevant properties and spectra and first randomly generates a planar distribution of molecules.
-Depending on the illumination, the mean number of absorbed photons per exposure time is calculated for each molecule from the absorption spectrum and local intensity.
+When you specify the desired type and density of fluorophores, the code loads their relevant properties and spectra and first randomly generates a planar/volumetric distribution of molecules.
+For chosen illumination parameters, the mean number of absorbed photons per exposure time is calculated for each molecule from the absorption spectrum and local intensity.

 <figure>
   <img